Ibr4h3m-k4m/FastAPI-Personal-Finance-Tracker/finance_tracker_guide.md

 - Commit frequently with clear messages
 - Don't worry about perfect code - focus on working code
 - Refactoring comes with experience
-- Ask for code reviews (Reddit, Discord communities)

-Good luck with your project!
-Remember, the goal is learning, not perfection.